Azure/azure-sdk/_posts/2020-05-26-async-iterators.md

 A common feature in cloud APIs is paging for list results.
 Result sets may be massive - you could have thousands of blobs in a container, for example.
 Getting all results at once can cause delays in transmission and excessive load on the backend, and might even be so big it won't fit into memory in your client.
 So services offer potentially large collections in pages and developers request one page of results at a time.

-Azure SDK libraries abstract away the details of requesting pages from the service.
+The Azure SDK for Javascript and TypeScript abstracts away the details of requesting pages from the service.
 You write a normal loop, and we take care of the rest.
 For example, here is the code that iterates through a list of containers in Storage:

 ```javascript
 const containers = blobServiceClient.listContainers();